milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 12. Regional and State Privacy Disclosures

-For additional regional disclosures for residents of certain U.S. states, including California, please review our State Privacy Disclosures
-- opens in new window or tab
- page.
-For U.S. sellers (including those in California, Nevada, North Dakota, and Vermont), please follow the link to eBay Commerce Inc.'s U.S. Consumer Privacy Notice
-- opens in new window or tab
-.
-For additional disclosures for specific regions or countries, including Brazil, mainland of People's Republic of China, and the United Kingdom, please review our Regional Privacy Disclosures
-- opens in new window or tab
+For additional regional disclosures for residents of certain U.S. states, including California, please review our State Privacy Disclosures - opens in new window or tab page.
+For U.S. sellers (including those in California, Nevada, North Dakota, and Vermont), please follow the link to eBay Commerce Inc.'s U.S. Consumer Privacy Notice - opens in new window or tab.
+For additional disclosures for specific regions or countries, including Brazil, mainland of People's Republic of China, and the United Kingdom, please review our Regional Privacy Disclosures - opens in new window or tab page.
- page.

 Previous User Privacy Notice
 Was this article helpful?